ehalekote/redis-lite/ADR/02_data_structures.md

 - Keys that already have existing values are overwritten

 ## Decision
--   I will use a Hash, implemented as a hash table via Python's dictionary data structure
+- I will use a Hash, implemented as a hash table via Python's dictionary data structure to GET and SET key-value pairs
+- Strings will be used for the keys and values

 ## Status
 - In review